elyograg/fibservice/README.md

 # fibservice
 Fibonacci Service

-To compile, run the "gradlew" script with "clean assemble" as the arguments.
+To compile, run the "gradlew" script with "clean test assemble" as the arguments.

 To start, type: